vectart/ember-cli-pace/README.md

 ## Installation

-Using latest Ember-cli:
+Using latest Ember-cli, run the command in terminal:

 `ember install:addon ember-cli-pace`

-Or for older versions:
+or for older versions:

 `npm install ember-cli-pace && ember g pace`